wyjin/resume.cls/README.md

-A minimalist resume/cv document class in LaTeX.
+A minimal resume/cv document class in LaTeX.